prithagupta/ML-ILD/README.md

 Dependencies
 ------------
 MI-ILD depends on NumPy, SciPy, matplotlib, scikit-learn, joblib and tqdm.
 For data processing and generation you will also need and pandas.

 Citing CS-Rank
 ----------------
 You can cite our `AISec`_::

-%detection
 	@inproceedings{autosca,
 		author = {Drees, Jan Peter and Gupta, Pritha and H\"{u}llermeier, Eyke and Jager, Tibor and Konze, Alexander and Priesterjahn, Claudia and Ramaswamy, Arunselvan and Somorovsky, Juraj}, title = {Automated Detection of Side Channels in Cryptographic Protocols: DROWN the ROBOTs!},